 While I’m away, you might want to read Let’s Be Sensible’s “science” round-up and a couple of posts at Mr E’s place.
 This one is about a news story that highlights the absurdities of religious schools in England and Wales and this one is about the latest Conservative Party screw-up.
 When they do get rid of Cameron as […]

-Following on from Tim’s comment, according to BBC News online: More young people would take science degrees if they were given a financial incentive, claim industry experts. […but obviously we’d rather the government came up with this financial incentive while we continue to offer those with science degrees less than they are worth, and complain about […]
+Following on from Tim’s comment, according to BBC News online: More young people would take science degrees if they were given a financial incentive, claim industry experts. […but obviously we’d rather the government came up with this financial incentive while we continue to offer those with science degrees less than they are worth, and complain […]

 Beachy Head[click image to enlarge it] I was eating breakfast in an hotel in Cambridge the Saturday morning after I shot that college ball.
 A tall, intense-looking man with a beard sat down at a table nearby.
 He pulled a hardback book out of his briefcase and began underlining paragraphs heavily with a soft pencil. […]